11ty/11ty-website/src/docs/languages/custom.md

 ---
 {% addedin "1.0.0" %}

+{% callout %}

-{% callout %}This documentation is incomplete!
-See [the issue proposing this feature](https://github.com/11ty/eleventy/issues/117) and [the issue for complete documentation.](https://github.com/11ty/eleventy/issues/2036){% endcallout %}
+This documentation is incomplete!
+See [the issue proposing this feature](https://github.com/11ty/eleventy/issues/117) and [the issue for complete documentation.](https://github.com/11ty/eleventy/issues/2036)

+{% endcallout %}

 To create a custom template language, call `eleventyConfig.addExtension`: